Area code 501

-Area code 501 is a telephone area code serving central Arkansas, including Little Rock and most of its suburbs.
-The coverage area includes most communities in Cleburne, Conway, Faulkner, Garland, Hot Spring, Lonoke, Perry, Pulaski, Saline, White and Van Buren counties.
+Area code 501 is a telephone area code in the North American Numbering Plan (NANP) for central Arkansas, including Little Rock and most of its suburbs.
+The numbering plan area (NPA) comprises most communities in Cleburne, Conway, Faulkner, Garland, Hot Spring, Lonoke, Perry, Pulaski, Saline, White and Van Buren counties.

+History

-It is one of the original 86 North American Numbering Plan areas assigned in 1947, and originally covered all of Arkansas.
+Area code 501 is one of the original North American area codes assigned in 1947 when the American Telephone and Telegraph Company (AT&T) created a nationwide telephone numbering plan.
+Originally it served all of Arkansas.
 Due to Arkansas' relatively low population density, 501 remained the sole area code for the state until 1995, when area code 870 was created to serve north-central, northeast, eastern and southern Arkansas.
-In 2002, the northwestern part of the state, including Fort Smith and Fayetteville, split off as area code 479.
+In 2002, the northwestern part of the state, including Fort Smith and Fayetteville, was split off with area code 479.